 National Grid noted the Modification 0678 aims to deliver compliant implementation "by October 2019 or as soon as possible after implementation".
 The aim is to get the FMR to Ofgem as soon as possible and by 23 April 2019 (in line with the Urgency timetable) in order to enable Ofgem to begin work on this as soon as possible, aiming at new prices being effective for October 2019.
-Modifications coming out of 0670R and Modification 0662 are required.
+Modifications coming out of 0670R and Modification 0662 are-have a dependency on the outcome of Modification 0678 or its Alternatives.